 It is also recommended that you have a proper mechanic check your vehicle before winter.

 If you are ever in any doubt whilst driving in bad conditions, simply slow down and give extra room.
 You should be leaving extra room whenever the surface of the road is altered, whether it’s due to rain, snow or bright sunshine.
-This is because your stopping distances are longer.
+This is because you’re stopping distances are longer.
 It is particularly important to stay well back during heavy rain on big roads, as the rain splash will reduce your vision.

 Skidding and aquaplaning are common driving mistakes that occur during rain or snow.
 To prevent this from happening to you, make sure you are braking and accelerating gently.
 You shouldn’t be pressing on your pedals sharply or hastily at any time.